iepathos/mermaid-sonar/examples/mermaid-sonar-complexity-analyzer/README.md

 The most important lesson from these examples:

-> Sometimes the "theoretically optimal" layout (LR for sequential flows) conflicts with real-world rendering constraints (800px documentation site content width).
+> Sometimes the "theoretically optimal" layout (LR for sequential flows) conflicts with real-world rendering constraints (800px MkDocs content width).
 When in doubt for documentation, prioritize readability in the actual rendering environment.

 This is why Example 3 uses TD layout despite the warning - it's the right choice for the target platform.